Nifty to open flat on back of mixed global cues: ICICIdirect

 Nifty

-The Nifty remained firm above 9430 throughout the day.
-However, stock specific selling dragged the Nifty a little lower to end only 15 points higher.
-Nifty futures ended at a premium of 18 points.
-India VIX fell 1 percent, ending at 10.8.
+The Nifty inched higher and for the first time ended well above 9500.
+Metals and pharma remained muted whereas others helped the index to gain 67 points towards the end.
+Nifty futures ended at a premium of 10 points.
+India VIX fell 1.1 percent, ending at 10.5.

-FIIs bought Rs 1307 crore while DIIs sold Rs 1037 crore in the cash segment.
-FIIs sold Rs 155 crore in index futures and bought Rs 923 crore in index options.
-In stock futures, they bought Rs 434 crore.
+FIIs bought Rs 858 crore while DIIs sold Rs 402 crore in the cash segment.
+FIIs sold Rs 22 crore in index futures and Rs 437 crore in index options.
+In stock futures, they bought Rs 144 crore.

 Nifty Bank